tsuru/tsuru/docs/config.rst

 Juju provisioner configuration
 ==============================

-"juju" is the default provisioner used by Tsuru.
+"juju" is the default provisioner used by tsuru.
 It's named after the `tool used by tsuru <https://juju.ubuntu.com/>`_ to provision and manage instances.
 It's a extended version of Juju, supporting Amazon's `Virtual Private Cloud (VPC) <https://aws.amazon.com/vpc/>`_ and `Elastic Load Balancing (ELB)